 Prepare an Oklahoma LLC Operating Agreement

-The operating agreement is a document that governs the framework of an LLC.
-This document covers items like the share of membership interest, ownership rights, member responsibilities, how profits and losses are distributed, and more.
+The LLC operating agreement is a document that governs the framework of an LLC and covers items like the share of membership interest, ownership rights, member responsibilities, how profits and losses are distributed, and more.

 Most states (like Oklahoma) do not require an LLC to have an operating agreement, but it is still worth considering.
 Without an operating agreement: